How to Use VLOOKUP Function in Excel (8 Suitable Examples)

 Read More: INDEX MATCH vs VLOOKUP Function

 We have 4 sheets named Jan, Feb, Mar, and Apr with the data for the months of January, February, March, and April.
-The following is a glimpse of them.
+Here’s how one of them looks.

-• Now, we will create another sheet that contains the datasheet names.
-Note that, you have to write the names of the sheets accurately word by word if not you want to get errors.
+• Create another sheet that contains the datasheet names.
+You have to write the names of the sheets accurately to avoid errors.

-• Okay, now you will create a named range for the range B3:B6.
+• Create a named range for the new range B3:B6.

 • Create the named range and name it Lookup_Sheet_List.